 Description & Progress

-The specific assessment objective will serve the following purposes:
+The assessment will serve the following purposes.

-- To monitor the socioeconomic status of households and assess the impact of the COVID-19 pandemic on their livelihoods, food security and well-being
+- To monitor the socioeconomic status of households and assess the impact of the COVID-19 pandemic on their livelihoods, food security, and well-being

 - To provide an analysis and policy recommendations for the government on the depth of the socioeconomic impact of the COVID-19 pandemic on various household groups as well as strategic planning for the recovery that focuses on mitigating the secondary impacts of the pandemic, including on how to expand the social protection

 We will employ both quantitative and qualitative methods with surveys and in-depth interviews.
 In the quantitative survey, SMERU will play a role in preparation and analysis stages, but not in data collection.
 The preparation stage includes giving an input of the sampling framework and developing instruments.
 The analysis from the quantitative survey will measure the impact of the COVID-19 pandemic on households’ income generation, employment status, food security, access to basic services, well-being of women and children, people with disabilities, mental health, and social protection measures.
 The qualitative method will complement the quantitative data analysis and is employed to acquire comprehensive understanding of the social phenomenon within the households (particularly women) and towards children and people with disabilities.
 Several main questions for the qualitative approach are as follows.

 - How do children and households with members with disabilities access basic services (sanitation, routine health services, and education) of the same quality as before the COVID-19 pandemic?